David T. Little: Compositions

 JFK: Little's follow-up to Dog Days with librettist Royce Vavrek is a grand opera commissioned by Fort Worth Opera, American Lyric Theater and Opéra de Montréal that focuses on the night before John F. Kennedy's assassination in 1963.
 JFK premiered in Fort Worth, Texas, in April 2016.
 It later traveled to Opéra de Montréal in 2018, and received its European Premiere at Staattheater Augsburg in 2019.

 Black Lodge: The first collaboration between Little and poet Anne Waldman, Black Lodge is an industrial opera in three parts.
 Created for rock band Timur and the Dime Museum, it was commissioned and produced by Beth Morrison Projects, and premiered in October, 2022 at Opera Philadelphia in a film-based production directed by Michael Joseph McQuilken.
+Black Lodge received a 2024 Grammy Award Nomination in the Best Opera Recording category.
+Its European premiere took place at the 2024 O. Festival in Rotterdam, as recipient of the 2023 Music Theatre Now Competition.

+SIN-EATER: a "ritual grotesquerie" for 24 voices and string quartet, SIN-EATER was commissioned and premiered by The Crossing at Penn Live Arts in September 2023, conducted by Donald Nally.
+Drawing on historical accounts of the sin-eater as a way to explore social inequities in contemporary culture, the libretto was fashioned by the composer from texts by Jean Anthelme Brillat-Savarin, Stephen Crane, Wilfred Owen, Harold McGee, Anne Elizabeth Moore, Jonathan Swift, Claude McKay, and others.
+Using "jarring transitions and juxtapositions," SIN-EATER was called, "a broad, nuanced, and often profoundly unsettling examination of how some members of society are compelled to absorb toxicity and terror so that others can live free and unharmed."

-What Belongs to You: Currently in development, What Belongs to You is an operatic adaptation of the novel by Garth Greenwell, commissioned by Alarm Will Sound.
+What Belongs to You: What Belongs to You is an operatic adaptation of the novel by Garth Greenwell, commissioned by Alarm Will Sound and the Modlin Center for the Arts.
+Scored for solo tenor and an orchestra of sixteen, the work had its world premiere in September 2024 at the Modlin Center for the Arts at the University of Richmond, starring Karim Sulayman and directed by Mark Morris.
+It was awarded the 2025 Music Critics Association of North America Award for Best New Opera.